 To buy items from Amazon by speaking to Alexa, simply say: "Alexa, order [product]".
-She will then check your buying history and make suggestions based on previous orders.
+The assistant will then check your buying history and make suggestions based on previous orders.
 Alternatively, if you asked about a product which you have not ordered before, Alexa will read out the name of an 'Amazon Choice' product which matches your request.
 Amazon says Alexa takes customer reviews into account when recommending what to buy.

-If you decline to buy it, Alexa will offer alternatives until you tell her to stop.
-Each product she suggests appears in the Alexa app with an image, the price and a link to view it on Amazon, making it easy to reference later, or look at items in more detail.
+If you decline to buy the first suggestion, Alexa will offer alternatives until you say stop.
+Each product the assistant suggests appears in the Alexa app with an image, the price and a link to view it on Amazon, making it easy to reference later, or look at items in more detail.

 After naming the product, Alexa will state the total price (including tax) and ask if you would like to buy it.
 Say yes and the order will be placed.

-Naturally, this leaves voice shopping wide open to accidents or pranking, so to prevent orders being made without your permission — or placed by a TV ad — we recommend you create a voice purchasing PIN.
+Naturally, this leaves voice shopping wide open to accidents or pranking, so to prevent orders being made without your permission — or placed by a TV ad, or particularly chatty parrot — we recommend you create a voice purchasing PIN.